Travel responsibly on designated roads, trails and areas.

 - Be aware of unmarked hazards or obstacles hidden beneath the snow.

 - Travel at reasonable speeds.

-- When riding at night, use extra caution.
-Wear reflective clothing at night and reduce your speed.
+- When riding at night, use extra caution, wear reflective clothing and reduce your speed.

-- Comply with signs and respect barriers.
-Buddy up with two or three riders, reducing your vulnerability if you have an accident or breakdown.
+- Buddy up with two or three riders, reducing your vulnerability if you have an accident or breakdown.

-- Listening to headphones or ear buds can make it difficult to hear and communicate with other recreationists.
-In some areas it is illegal to operate snowmobiles with both ears covered.
+- Listening to headphones or ear-buds can make it difficult to hear and communicate with other recreationists.
+In some areas it is illegal to operate snow machines with both ears covered.

 - Don’t mix riding with alcohol or drugs.